Anxiety vs. fear

 It is also a condition prominently seen in children.
 The symptoms of this anxiety disorder usually occur when a child gets separated from their parents or guardians.
 This condition is a standard part of childhood development.
 Most of the children who suffer from this disorder typically outgrow it.
 However, some people might experience variants of this disorder that might disrupt their daily life.

-Phobias are the fear of some specific object, situations, or events that might lead to severe anxiety.
+Phobias are the fear of some specific object, situation, or event that might lead to severe anxiety.
 People with this condition might have a strong desire to avoid the things and places that might trigger their anxiety.
 Phobias like arachnophobia – the fear of spiders, or claustrophobia – the fear of small areas, might cause a person to experience a panic attack when exposed to such things.

 People who have anxiety might also develop some other medical issues over time.
 These conditions, when combined, are called comorbidity.
 The most common comorbidities that a person with generalized anxiety disorder can face are major depressive disorder (MMD), substance use disorder (SUD), and bipolar disorder (BD) because all these conditions share most of their symptoms with GAD.